FlowFuse/website/src/node-red/getting-started/node-red-messages.md

 Here's how you can use the Change node to handle message properties:

-1. Double-click on the **Change** node to open its configuration dialog.
+1. Double-click on the **Change** node to open its configuration dialogue.
 2. You will see an interface with an existing item added by default.
 3. On the left side of the field, you will see options like **"Set"**, **"Change"**, **"Delete"**, and **"Move"**.
 You can use these options to perform the corresponding operations on the message.
 4. To clone the property `msg.payload` to `flow.data`, select the **"Set"** action.
 In the first **"Property"** field, enter `payload`, and in the **"to the value"** field, select **flow** and enter `data`.
 For cloning `msg` properties to new `msg` properties, select **msg** in the second field and specify the new property name.